hyurl/sfn/docs/v1/en-US/message-channel.md

     .close();
 ```

-Same rule as `app.message.ws`, except in a controller, please always use
+Like `app.message.ws`, except in an HttpController, please always use
 `app.message.sse` to push SSE messages.